Exploring Characteristics, Capacity, and Collaboration of the Social Non-Profit Sector

 - What are the key characteristics of social non-profit organizations and what financial and human resources are in place within the region?

-- What challenges and opportunities are the region’s non-profit social sector experiencing?
+- What challenges and opportunities is the region’s non-profit social sector experiencing?

 - In what ways are the region’s social non-profit organizations advancing rural development through innovation and collaboration?